 Our head office is in Saskatoon, Saskatchewan.
 We are one of the world’s largest uranium producers, with uranium assets on three continents.
 Nuclear energy plants around the world use our uranium products to generate one of the cleanest sources of electricity available today.
-Our operations and investments span the nuclear fuel cycle, from exploration to electricity generation.
+Our operations and investments span the nuclear fuel cycle, from exploration to fuel manufacturing.

 We are a pure-play nuclear investment with a proven track record and the strengths to take advantage of the world’s rising demand for safe, clean and reliable energy.